 Citi Benefits Handbook

-- The specific reason or reasons for the denial of the appeal;
+- The specific reasons for the denial;

 - Specific reference to the Plan documentation on which the denial is based;